"Tracing, Re-Linking and Resettlement" and "Temporary Care" explained

 Various guidelines are followed to ensure children’s safety after resettlement and they include the following;

 The social worker ensures that children and their parents/ relatives are well prepared through speaking to them and occurrence of bonding visits.
-This to ensure that the child gets exposed to staying in the family and community environment, once they cope with the situation, they later get re-integrated with those particular families permanently.
+This is to ensure that the child gets exposed to staying in the family and community environment, once they cope with the situation, they later get re-integrated with those particular families permanently.

 In the process of resettlement two probation officers are involved (the one who referred the child to the institution and the one in charge of the area where the children is to be resettled).
 In the same way, the LCI (village or neighbourhood) leadership and police in the area where the child is to be resettled has to be informed.
 This is intended to ensure strict monitoring and supervision of the child’s progress in the family setting.